odennav/icinga-monitoring-alerting-system/README.md

 The host operating system on Cellusys machines is CentOS.

-We will implement the standard setup of the Icinga agent within a distributed environment.
+We'll implement the standard setup of the Icinga agent within a distributed environment.

 ![](https://github.com/odennav/icinga-monitoring-alerting-system/blob/main/docs/master_with_agents.png)